 A stimulating, enriched environment (for example, one containing straw bales, perches and objects to peck at) encourages birds to be more active, helping to keep them healthy.

 Chickens only have to be provided with artificial light at a light level of 20 lux.
 In contrast, a brightly lit room is around 400 lux, and natural daylight is around 30,000 to 100,000 lux.

-Chickens have well developed colour vision; it is their main sense and is designed for use in brightly lit conditions.
-Daylight is required for chickens to use this sense to its full potential.
+Chickens have well-developed colour vision; it is their main sense and is designed for use in brightly lit conditions.
+Daylight is required for chickens to use this sense to their full potential.